vaibhavpaliwal/CleanCode/README.md

 * It is easy to say that names should reveal intent.
 Choosing good names takes time but saves more than it takes.
 So take care with your names and change them when you find better ones.
 Everyone who reads your code (including you) will be happier if you do.

 * Beware of using names which vary in small ways.
-How long does it take to spot the subtle difference between a XYZControllerForEfficientHandlingOfStrings in one module and, somewhere a little more distant, XYZControllerForEfficientStorageOfStrings?
-The words have frightfully similar shapes.
+How long does it take to spot the subtle difference between a `XYZControllerForEfficientHandlingOfStrings` in one module and, somewhere a little more distant, `XYZControllerForEfficientStorageOfStrings` The words have frightfully similar shapes.

 * Noise words are another meaningless distinction.
 Imagine that you have a Product class.
 If you have another called ProductInfo or ProductData, you have made the names different without making them mean anything different.
 Info and Data are indistinct noise words like a, an, and the.